PAGEANT - "Education is the future"

 Kerafo gathers vegetables in the Busumbala graden, with Kemo standing beside her

-three Busumbala women and selling all sorts of fruit and vegetables at their market stall
+three Busumbala women selling all sorts of fruit and vegetables at their market stall

 Craft Products

-They produce tie-dyed fabrics, dresses, dolls bags etc. - some for the tourist market and some for local consumption.
+The Busumbala women produce tie-dyed fabrics, dresses, dolls, bags etc. - some for the tourist market and some for local consumption.
 Pageant helps with with materials for their craft (a sewing machine, scissors, thread, needles, pins etc) and has paid some set-up money to buy dyes and rubber gloves.
 We also send them large bags of women's and children's clothing, all of which are received with great enthusiasm.

 Busumbala women work on a large piece of fabric to prepare it for dying